Museo Historica

 representation of his quartering.
 It's amazing to see the differences in the

 differences in these textiles and the oil paintings seen in the museum.
 Notice my picture at the bottom of the blog is the exact spot where this occurred.
-Execution of Tupaq II

-museum, there was also a current exhibit which contained paintings for sale.
+{sideways} textile representation of TupacAt the end of the museum, there was also a current exhibit which contained paintings for sale.
+These are a few I enjoyed the most.

 http://www.arqueotur.org/yacimientos/museo-historico-regional-del-cusco.htmlAgain, Cusco so far